 There are two assessment forms in Kansas, the General Assessment which is an on-level assessment based on the KCCRS Standards and the Alternate Assessment which is an assessment for those students who have significant cognitive disabilities.
-Kansas contracted with Dynamic Learning Maps (DLM) to develop and administer the Alternate Assessment, which is based on the same DLM Essential Elements.
+Kansas contracted with Dynamic Learning Maps (DLM) to develop and administer the Alternate Assessment, which is based on the DLM Essential Elements standards.

-In the spring of 2018, KSD all students in grades 3 - 8 took either the General or Alternate (DLM) Assessment in English Language Arts.
+In the spring of 2019, all KSD students in grades 3 - 8 took either the General or Alternate (DLM) Assessment in English Language Arts.
 Each student received a scaled score and was assigned a Performance Level based on their score.
-The Performance Levels differ for the General and Alternate (DLM) and are explained on the next page.
+The Performance Levels differ for the General and Alternate (DLM) assessment and are explained below.